Select Page

 by | Mar 7, 2024 | World War Tour Berlin

-Welcome to our comprehensive guide on East Berlin during the Cold War.
-In this blog post, we will delve into the history, life, and experiences in East Berlin, giving you a fascinating insight into this significant period of time.
-Whether you are a history enthusiast or simply curious about this topic, we are here to provide you with valuable information that will help you understand East Berlin’s unique story.
+Welcome to our detailed five-part series on East Berlin during the Cold War.
+In this blog article we will explain more about the history, life and living in East Berlin so you can better understand this important time in history.
+If you are a history lover or generally interested in this topic, we are pleased to offer useful information that will help you get acquainted with East Berlin’s background.

 Introduction to East Berlin

-During the Cold War, Berlin was divided into two halves – West Berlin and East Berlin.
-East Berlin was the capital of East Germany, also known as the German Democratic Republic (GDR).
-The iconic Berlin Wall separated the two parts of the city, symbolizing the physical and ideological divide that separated Eastern and Western blocs.
+From 1945 to 1989 the Berlin city was divided into two parts: West Berlin and East Berlin.
+East Berlin was the capital of East Germany or also calles as the German Democratic Republic GDR.
+Gateway of the wall parted East and West Berlin, East and West, translating the spirit of division between East and West blocs.

 Life in East Berlin